-4. To fairillarize the role of design thinking in services design Topic Type Each member of the group has to ask (vocally) the group members different questions about a product that they would like to design.
+4. To familiarize the role of design thinking in services design Topic Туре Each member of the group has to ask (vocally) the group members different questions about a product that they would like to design.
 Write down the questions and answers and submit as a word or pdf document.
 Exercise Each member of the group must ask (vocally) the group members questions about the product chosen in the previous experiment.
 This helps to gain indepth insights as well as new findings and information in order to grasp the problem or situation holistically or simply to find relevant questions for an interview.
-Write down the questions and answers and submit as a word or pdf document Exercise Identify relevant factors of influence that constitute the basis for a Exercise
+Write down the questions and answers and submit as a word or pdf document Exercise Identify relevant factors of influence that constitute the basis for a new or improved product or offer; then analyze it is a targeted.
+Exercise

-- Identify relevant factors of influence that constitute the basis for a new or improved product or offer; then analyze it in a targeted manner. - Make sure that you are sufficiently creative in the analysis process, because the focus is on technical "details". - Boost the efficiency of the analysis process by avoiding empty runs. - Make use of a standardized procedure in order to examine the problem and solution space again with the help of data. - Do research, talk with people, and have empathy to formulate Exercise profound stories.
+- Identify relevant factors of influence that constitute the basis for a new or improved product or offer; then analyze it in a targeted manner. - Make sure that you are sufficiently creative in the analysis process, because the focus is on technical "details". - Boost the efficiency of the analysis process by avoiding empty runs. - Make use of a standardized procedure in order to examine the problem and solution space again with the help of data. - Do research, talk with people, and have empathy to formulate Exercise

-- Summarize the results from the "understand" and "observe" phases and discuss with the team. - Highlight unexpected results and generate new perspectives. - In general, share insights, ideas, and results (solutions) with others. - Explore untapped market opportunities.
+- profound stories. - Summarize the results from the "understand" and "observe" phases and discuss with the team. - Highlight unexpected results and generate new perspectives. - In general, share insights, ideas, and results (solutions) with others. - Explore untapped market opportunities.